Delemangi/finki-discord-bot/README.md

    - Run `npm run apply`
 3. Can SQLite be used instead of PostgreSQL?
    - Unfortunately, no. Prisma does not allow the database provider to be changed after creating the first migration.
+4. The hot reloading is too slow
+   - This is a Discord limitation because the bot has to relogin each time

+## Frequently Encountered Errors

-4. "The table `public.Config` does not exist in the current database."
+1. "The table `public.Config` does not exist in the current database."
    - You have not deployed the database migrations.
 Run `npm run apply`

 ## License